lakshanthad/Backlight/README.md

         if (brightness > maxBrightness): # set brightness to 0 if brightness value equals maxBrightness value brightness = 0
-        backlight.set_brightness(brightness) # turn on backlight with brightness
+        backlight.setBrightness(brightness) # turn on backlight with brightness
         time.sleep_ms(50)

 if __name__ == "__main__": # check whether this is run from main.py